astuder/ModemHAT/README.md

 The Modem HAT was successfully tested on the [Shadytel](https://shady.tel/) phone network at Toorcamp 2022.

 > [!CAUTION]
-> NOTE: Whatever your jurisdiction, we're pretty positive that connecting this device to the public phone system IS NOT LEGAL!
+> Whatever your jurisdiction, we're pretty positive that connecting this device to the public phone system IS NOT LEGAL!
 Don't blame us if you get into trouble.

 ## Raspberry Pi Configuration